Five ways to be more accessible for Global Accessibility Awareness Day, and every other day

 “If we address accessibility from the beginning, with a focus on universal design, you end up with a better product or service for everyone, and no one is left out,” says Brusnighan.

 That emphasis on designing with accessibility in mind is one of the cornerstones of Global Accessibility Awareness Day (May 16), an annual reminder that accessibility is an ongoing issue for everyone, especially with the rapid pace of technology changes.

 A series of open house-style events – including a booth at the Purdue Farmers market – will take place on May 16, allowing Purdue faculty, staff and students to learn about resources available on campus.

 Participants in accessibility day also are encouraged to try going an hour without using technology most people take for granted.
 Try going without a computer mouse, attempting to navigate a website using a screen reader, or enlarging all of the fonts in a web browser to 200 percent, to see how functionality may be lost when accessibility isn’t a designed-in feature.

 Beyond a single day of participation, Brusnighan encourages faculty, staff and students at Purdue to take some simple steps to help ensure accessibility on campus.
 Below are six things anyone can do to help make Purdue a more accessible community:

 Make your documents accessible

 Making your course’s Word documents, PDFs and PowerPoints accessible does not require a lot of time – one easy change is to use the built-in style settings in Word to make documents easier to navigate – but there are resources available to make getting started easier.

-Technologists with Purdue’s Innovative Learning team work with instructors to help them learn how to create their own accessible documents, including this list of helpful tips and one-on-one consultations.
+Technologists with Purdue’s Innovative Learning team work with instructors to help them learn how to create their own accessible documents, including helpful tips and one-on-one consultations.